And They Turned Not When They Went

 Alexander Tucker is a London based musician recording solo albums for Thrill Jockey.
 Tucker's work moves between song writing, electronics, and improvisation.
 His other side projects include Grumbling Fur with Daniel O Sullivan and past collaborations with Stepehn O'Malley on his Ginnungagap side project.

 Daniel Beban is a musician based in Wellington, New Zealand where he is a key figure in the underground music scene.
-His band Orchestra of Spheres have just released an album on Fire Records.
 In Wellington he runs The Frederick Street Light and Sound Exploration Society hosting nights of experimental and improvised music from around the world and New Zealand.